mesfint/jobbee-api/readme.md

 - First create a login method in authController called => loginUser
 - Make sure email & passw is entered also check if they are valid
 - Check email is in db - Also check password is valid by compare method inbuilt in jwt
-- Remember that we have password:{select:false}, in user model, means we dont show raw password in db, so how we check the password is correct or not if its now shown in db ?.
+- Remember that we have password:{select:false}, in user model, means we dont show raw password in db, so how we check the password is correct or not if its not shown in db ?.
 - There is a method called 'select' in mongoose, that selects password indirectly `const user = await User.findOne({ email }).select("+password");` in 'authController'